"If you break your leg, don't come running to me!"

 I spent three months on behalf of a client trying to regain Admin rights for them.
 I asked forums, emailed experts and badgered Facebook with countless requests.
 Nothing worked.

 Getting in a pickle about Facebook, Twitter or web content?
 I offer one-to-one coaching, group courses or can be your digital writer as part of my Ink Gardening Round.
-I increased one client’s Facebook reach by 134% in a month to more than 9,000 people without using one advert.
 Just get in touch for a chat.